gusgol/blueprints/TrendingProjects/README.md

 **Next steps**
 - [ ] Improve testing coverage: extension  functions, utils, etc
 - [ ] Extract core functionalities to a different module (lib:core)

-One last thing, I also created a GitHub project [MVP](https://github.com/xapo-android-interviews/test-project-gusgol/projects/3).
-Although it does not reflect every thing that I did, it is very close to how I organize my work.